ali-begic/calculator/README.md

 ## Additional Notes

 - Ensure that you have the correct version of Qt and associated build tools for your platform.
+- Make sure the `muparser` library is correctly installed and linked during the build process.
 - If you encounter issues, check the Qt and compiler documentation or seek assistance on community forums.
 - If the application still does not work properly, try running it as an administrator.